 This soup is a comforting, one-pot meal.
 Not only is it super easy to prepare, it is also nutritious.
 Plus, what an awesome combo!
-Sausage, white beans, and kale all together in one enticing bowl?
-Yes please!
-I hope you give this sausage, white bean and kale soup a try.
-If you do, leave a comment below and let me know what you think.
+Sausage, white beans, and kale all together in one enticing bowl.

 Kale